-The Viavito Sumi sits at a sub £200 budget price point, in a market where rowers such as the like the much-loved Concept 2 rower can run anywhere around the thousand pound mark.
+The Viavito Sumi sits at a sub £200 budget price point, in a market where rowers such as the like the much-loved Concept 2 rower (Amazon UK) can run anywhere around the thousand pound mark.

 What will the Sumi rower do for you?

 The Viavito Sumi machine aims to do the following:

 - Strenghten muscles: legs, back, chest & arms

 - Build up cardio fitness

 - Lose weight & burn calories

 Rowing itself is the perfect exercise for people of all levels because it hits pretty much every main muscle group.
 There’s all kinds of other crazy exercises you can do with your rowing machine too.
 Just check Youtube for some examples.